Nick689/CustomPOS/Install.md

 # INSTALL PROCEDURE (on Debian linux)

-## DIAGNOSTIC TOOLS (to get information or access, but do not install anything)
+## DIAGNOSTIC TOOLS (for getting information or access, it will not install anything)

 ### Shell command for local or ssh connection:
 ```